lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

 - **Component**: `src/components/game/ZoomYearPicker.tsx`
   - External year changes (e.g., typing a year in the header input) now mark a pending external value and call `centerOn()` so the rail recenters on that year.
   - The effect ignores no-op updates (duplicate values, missing data) and keeps the existing interaction tracking to avoid recursive emissions.
+  - Update (2025-10-28 PM): The first controlled value now also triggers centering, ensuring the initial typed year sticks instead of snapping back to the picker default.

 ### Solo Submit Button Consolidation (2025-10-28)